iltommi/qdb-documentation/source/concepts/distribution.rst

         Nodes organize themselves and exchange data as needed

     Fault tolerance
-        The failure of one node does not compromise the hive
+        The failure of one or several nodes does not compromise the hive

     Transparent topology
         A client queries the hive from any node without any concern for performance